ms3108/Desktop_pet/README.md

 ## ⚙️ Configuration

-Create a `config.json` file in the project root:
+Open the `config.json` file in the project root:

 ```json
 {